 Her career with The Wallich began in 2008 with the Rough Sleepers Intervention Team in Bridgend.
 There, she championed service user involvement and volunteering.

-In October 2013, Sian began to manage The Wallich’s Resident and Service User Volunteer Programme (RSVP) across Wales.
-Her role continued to expand in line with the organisation’s development and progression into co-production and creating opportunities for clients including developing innovative ways to engage and involve our service users.
+In October 2013, Sian managed The Wallich’s service user volunteer programme across Wales.
+Her role continued to expand in line with the organisation’s development and progression into co-production and creating opportunities for clients, including developing innovative ways to engage and involve our service users.

-Sian’s background is not in the third sector but has a unique perspective.
+Sian’s background was not initially in the third sector but has a unique perspective.
 For eight years, she worked for a solicitor with a Business Management degree.
 After having children, Sian made a conscious decision to leave her job in the corporate sector and put her skills to use helping people instead.
 We’re glad to say, she’s never looked back.

 “When I set out on my first ‘breakfast run’ in Bridgend years ago and I met my first clients, as I offered a coffee and a friendly ear I made a commitment to do everything in my ability to facilitate a better life for those experiencing homelessness.

 I would not to accept that we live in a society where our people are voiceless, forced to live without the security and warmth of a home.

 The drive and motivation that was born that day has stayed with me through every role I have undertaken.

 It’s become my compass, directing me in my work and ensuring that our clients are at the heart of all we do.”